Respond to Divorce

 This free program will help you fill out court forms to respond to a divorce case filed against you.
-Use this interview when you and your spouse have no children together who are under 18.

 The interview asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will also get instructions to help with your next steps.

 Watch our How-To Video to see how it works.

 What forms will I get?

 - Response to Petition about a Marriage (FL Divorce 211)

 - Proof of Mailing or Hand Delivery (FL All Family 112)

 If you do not want to fill these out online, download our printable packet.